user profile avatar

 Bio

+Hi everyone!
+My name is Zion Pyner, I am a freshman at Coppin State University, and from Camden, New Jersey.
 Having as much success as possible is one of my life goals.
-It is absolutely remarkable how much I had to juggle between sports, honors academics, and juggling my social life as a high schooler.
-I felt that having a plan and setting smaller goals for myself will help me stay on track and reach my larger goals.
+It is absolutely remarkable how much I had to juggle between sports, honors academics, and my social life as a high schooler.
+I felt that having a plan and setting smaller goals for myself would help me stay on track and reach my larger goals.
 I also know that by setting aside time each day to focus on my goals, I will be able to stay organized and reach my goals.
-I think I'm qualified for the scholarships I'm applying for because I work very hard, and prove my talents and my best work.
+I think I'm qualified for the scholarships I'm applying for because I work very hard, and I prove my talents and my best work.
 As Zig Ziglar once said: “Success is the doing, not the getting; in the trying, not the triumph.
 Success is a personal standard, reaching for the highest that is in us, becoming all that we can be.
 If we do our best, we are a success.”
 I'm confident that I can achieve anything I set my mind to, and I'm excited to see what the future holds.
 I'm ready to take on any challenge, and I'm applying for these scholarships to help me reach my full potential.
-I'm confident that I will be successful and I'm looking forward to the opportunities that this can bring.
+I'm confident that I will be successful, and I'm looking forward to the opportunities that this can bring.
 I'm looking forward to continuing my journey and making the most out of my education and experiences.

 Education